Coastal Climate and Resilience Program

 The S.C.
 Sea Grant Consortium, in partnership with the Kiawah Conservancy, Town of Kiawah Island, and the Lowcountry Hazards Center at the College of Charleston, is conducting two projects on Kiawah Island: one focused on monitoring the island’s groundwater table and another focused on studying the vulnerability of the island’s marsh habitat.

 The S.C.
-Sea Grant Consortium (SCSGC), Carolinas Integrated Sciences and Assessments (CISA), and College of Charleston’s Lowcountry Hazards Center (LCHC) assessed Edisto Beach’s vulnerability to flooding and sea level rise using a variety of methods.
-SCSGC and LCHC developed a high-resolution flood model to assess vulnerability to properties and roads.
-SCSGC and CISA conducted workshops with town staff and residents to describe current challenges and experiences with flooding, and to identify concerns for the future.
+Sea Grant Consortium, Carolinas Integrated Sciences and Assessments, and College of Charleston’s Lowcountry Hazards Center assessed Edisto Beach’s vulnerability to flooding and sea-level rise using a variety of methods.
+Project partners developed a high-resolution flood model to assess vulnerability to properties and roads and conducted workshops with town staff and residents.